aery32/aery32/README.md

 - Added instructions how to use Sublime Text 2 with SublimeClang plugin.
 Refer to reference guide.
 - Bug fixes:
   - `aery::gpio_read_pin()` didn't work.
+  - GH-10.
+Aery32 build system for Sublime Text 2 didn't build the project, if you weren't in the project root, e.g. in main.cpp.

 ### v0.3.0